 Confession #1: There is nothing as addicting and sensual than cooking and serving great food

 Thomas Keller said it best when in the early 70’s he was catapulted into the culinary world by the words from a fellow French Chef: “Cooks cook to nurture people and to do that you have to have a deep emotional connection with food”.
 Following with the words of the incomparable Julia Child “I was 32 when I started cooking, until then I just ate”.
-I started at the age of 25 but that just about sums up my culinary journey – food for me is as anodyne as a hammock nap.
+My journey began at the age of 25 and I haven’t broken stride since.

-It was back then I had the epic revelation that food was intoxicating.
-It had the power to excite, delight, awe-inspire, create a passionate response and win the affections of most everyone.
+Because it was back then I had the epic revelation that food was intoxicating.
+It had the power to excite the senses, delight, awe-inspire, create a passionate response and win the affections of most everyone.
 There is nothing more sensual or sexy than cooking for someone that loves food equally as much you love preparing it or talking about it over a superb glass of wine.
-My cooking has ben labeled as vibrant, imaginative, complex and inventive.
+My cooking has been labeled as vibrant, imaginative, complex and inventive.
 I transform ingredients injecting new mojo with my fusion of cuisines.
 Today food should be playful and adventurous and there’s nothing wrong in venturing into unchartered territory and putting your own spin onto old classics.

 Confession #2: I am addicted to cookbooks and I surreptitiously “confiscate” Splenda packages from a restaurant

 I’m in possession of a colossal arsenal of cook books, about two hundred give or take, which I’ve accumulated through my international forays.
 My bookshelves are groaning with the weight and to my chagrin, I keep acquiring more.
-It’s easy to capitulate to the hypnotic pull from the internet, yet there is nothing more comforting than leafing through a cookbook, with countless stains, earmarks and scribbles.
+It’s easy to capitulate to the hypnotic pull from the internet for a recipe, yet there is nothing more comforting than leafing through a cookbook, with countless stains, earmarks and scribbles.